dsc-bot/docs/articles/en-US/bots/permissions.md

 order: 1
 ---

-# Permissions
+# Member Permissions

-This page will describe each listing permission and what they are used for.
+This page will describe each permission a listing member can have and what they are used for.

 | Permission              | Can Access                                                                   |
 | :---------------------- | :--------------------------------------------------------------------------- |